 See the video “The Knauss Legislative Fellowship: Why It Might Be Right For You” (produced by Maryland Sea Grant), which provides information regarding legislative placement.

 Sea Grant Fellows will be administratively responsible to their sponsoring State Sea Grant Directors during their terms in Washington, D.C., but must be responsive to the administrative and technical direction from the host to whom they report.
 The role of the Knauss Program Manager in the NSGO is one of the ombudsman between the fellow, the host, the Sea Grant Programs and the sponsoring institution.
 The fellow is responsible for managing the planned budget and for reporting progress.

 Project progress reports are due on a semi-annual basis.
 Fellows are required to submit a mid-year and a final performance report (summary of accomplishments and activities) to their Sea Grant program.
 Sea Grant programs will submit all reports to the NOAA Grants Office via Grants Online.

 The mid-year report (details the first 9 months of their fellowship), is submitted to their home Sea Grant program by early November and their final report by February (at the end of their fellowship).
 The report template is the Research Performance Progress Report (RPPR) format.
+A template geared towards the Knauss Fellowship will be provided for completion.
 Fellows should also include the Professional Development Plan approved by their Host Office Supervisor.
 Submit all documents to Mia Zwolinski, Texas Sea Grant Research Coordinator, at: email@example.com.